Jackie Lane (footballer)

-John George Lane (born 10 November 1931) is an English former professional footballer who played as a forward.
+John George Lane (10 November 1931 – 22 March 2023) was an English professional footballer who played as a forward.
 He made 103 appearances in the Football League for Birmingham City and Notts County.
 Lane also played in the Southern League for Hinckley Athletic, in the Birmingham & District League for Boldmere St. Michaels, Kidderminster Harriers and Evesham United, and in the Midland League for Belper Town.

 Life and career

 Early life and career

 John George Lane was born on 10 November 1931 in Selly Oak, Birmingham.
 He played youth football for Selly Park Blacks, and later joined Boldmere St. Michaels, from where the 17-year-old signed professional forms with Birmingham City in September 1949.
 While doing his National Service in the Army, he was successful in athletics and was runner-up in the Western Command heavyweight boxing championship.